 Chairman, Vice-Chairman, General Secretary, Safeguarding Officer, Registration Secretary, Disciplinary Secretary, Fixture Secretary, Competitions Secretary, Referees Appointment Secretary, Treasurer, Communications Officer and Honorary President (“the League Officers”).

-- In the event of the Management Committee being deadlocked, then the Chairman of the League will have a casting vote.
+- In the event of the Committee being deadlocked, then the Chairman of the League will have a casting vote.

-- The Management Committee shall have authority to deal with any matter not expressly covered by the League Constitution & Rules provided that any decision reached shall not contravene any mandatory rule or regulation issued by the NWCFA or the FAW.
+- The Executive Committee shall have authority to deal with any matter not expressly covered by the League Constitution & Rules provided that any decision reached shall not contravene any mandatory rule or regulation issued by the NWCFA or the FAW.

 - The League Constitution & Rules shall at all times be read and construed in conjunction with the Rules & Regulations of the NWCFA and the FAW and in the case of conflict the rules of the NWCFA and the FAW shall prevail.
 In the case of conflict between the NWCFA Rules & Regulations and those of the FAW, the FAW Rules & Regulations shall apply.